 STEPS TO EFFECTIVELY NEGOTIATE SALARY DURING A JOB CHANGE

 1. USING CONTRAST EFFECT

-We often try to be reasonable regarding our demand for a salary hike based on our understanding.
-When asked for our expectations regarding the pay hike we often tend to quote an increment amount or percentage hike which we think is most appropriate and reasonable.
+We often try to be reasonable regarding our demand for a salary hike based on our understanding at that point of time.
+When asked for our expectations regarding the pay hike we often tend to quote an increment amount or percentage hike, which we believe is most appropriate and reasonable.
 This sounds nice to ears but actually is not the best strategy to negotiate your salary.

 You can read more about the contrast principle in influencing and persuasion techniques.

 2. IMPORTANCE OF DISCUSSING THE SALARY AND REMUNERATION EXPECTATION OF THE CANDIDATE

 No salary negotiation can take place without capturing your expectations for a salary hike.
 One of the most common strategies many organizations use is to send you a provisional offer without consulting you for your expected salary.